roman-gs/love-climbing/README.md

 ### HTML:

-- No errors or warning were returned when passing through the [W3C validator](https://validator.w3.org/)
+- No error or warning were returned when passing through the [W3C validator](https://validator.w3.org/)

 ### CSS:

-- No errors or warning were returned when passing through the [W3C CSS validator](https://jigsaw.w3.org/css-validator/)
+- No error or warning were returned when passing through the [W3C CSS validator](https://jigsaw.w3.org/css-validator/)

 ### Accessibility: